hzeller/beagleg/README.md

     make

-If you run into compile problems, make sure to have both, am335x_pru_package and beagleg up-to-date from git; looks like there were some recent changes in the am335x_pru_package.
+If you run into compile problems, make sure to have both, am335x_pru_package and beagleg up-to-date from git.

 ## Getting started
-Before you can use beagleg and get meaningful outputs on the GPIO pins, you have to map them.
+Before you can use beagleg and get meaningful outputs on the GPIO pins, we have to tell the pin multiplexer to connect them to the output pins.
 For that, just run the beagleg-cape-pinmux.sh script that installs the device overlay.

     sudo ./beagleg-cape-pinmux.sh

+(Right now, this is needed after every boot of the BBB.
+It is simple to do that automatically on boot-up, but haven't gotten around to it yet).

 ## Machine control binary
 To control a machine with G-Code, use `send-gcode`.
 This interpreter either